martinjonas/martinjonas.github.io/_pages/about.md

   - /about.html
 ---

 I am a Ph.D. student at the Faculty of Informatics, Masaryk University, Brno.
-My supervisor is Jan Strejček.
+My supervisor is [https://fi.muni.cz/~xstrejc](Jan Strejček).

 Contact
 =======